navikt/opendistro-elasticsearch/README.md

 * Helm
 * openssl (for generating keys)

-### TL;DR
 ```
-helm package
+helm package opendistro-elasticsearch
-helm install opendistro-elasticsearch
+helm package opendistro-elasticsearch-0.1.tgz
 ```

+The chart will deploy an elasticsearch cluster consist of:

+* 3 masters
+* 3 data
+* 2 ingests
+* 1 kibana

-Security is disabled by default, but can be enabled by setting the flag odfe.security.enabled:true.
+Values can be changed in the values.yml file.
+By default security is disabled, but can be enabled by setting the flag **odfe.security.enabled:true**.